-It’s no secret that the fall season is a favorite among Cape Codders.
-The weather is crisp and cool, autumn colors grace the marshes and trees, and the crowds are vastly diminished.
-Contrary to what a lot of people believe, the Cape and Islands do not “close down” after the summer is over.
-Things just slow down, and we get a chance to take a deep breath and take in the beauty that is around us.
+It’s no secret that the fall season is beloved by Cape Cod locals.
+The weather is crisp and cool, autumn colors grace the marshes and trees, and the crowds have vastly diminished.
+Contrary to what a lot of people believe, the Cape and Islands do not "close for business" after summer is over.
+Things just slow down, and we get a chance to take a deep breath and embrace the ethereal beauty that surrounds us.
 Here are a couple of “hidden gems” that are a MUST when it comes to enjoying the calmer fall months on the Cape and Islands.

 The John Wing Trail, located at the Cape Cod Natural History Museum in Brewster, offers a microcosm of the Cape Cod landscape.
-The walk includes a boardwalk through a salt marsh and bird-filled woodland trails that go right onto the beach of Cape Cod Bay.
+The scenic stroll includes a boardwalk through a salt marsh as well as bird-filled woodland trails that lead right to the beach of Cape Cod Bay.

 The Ashumet Holly Wildlife Sanctuary of East Falmouth is known for its 1,000 holly trees as well as a plethora of migratory birds and five vernal pools—definitely worth seeing before the winter months!